voxel51/fiftyone/docs/source/faq/index.rst

-On your local machine(s), you can launch App instances to :ref:`connect to the remote sessions <remote-app-local-machine>` that you created by specifying the corresponding remote ports that you used:
+On your local machine(s), you can launch App instances to :ref:`connect to the remote sessions <remote-app-local-machine>` that you created by specifying the corresponding remote ports that you used, or by manually configuring each connection.
+The latter approach does not require `fiftyone` to be installed on you local machine:

+The CLI only requires one command.
+The App will open in your configured window setting.

 .. code-block:: shell